PHOTOS: High Surf Warning extended, daring surfers take on large swells at Waimea

-HONOLULU (KHON2) — Large swells continue to roll in as a High Surf Warning has been issued for parts of the islands — keeping first responders busy on Friday.
+HONOLULU (KHON2) — Large surf continues to roll in as a High Surf Warning has been extended for parts of the islands — keeping first responders busy on Friday.

+The National Weather Service said the swell was larger than forecasted with wave heights up to 50 feet slamming into north facing shores.

 Viewer images sent in to us at news@khon2.com show some daring surfers going up against giant surf at Waimea Bay where the Honolulu Ocean Safety said most rescues were made.